The Husky Squad loves their natural supplements.

 6. ORGANIC BERRIES

 Listing fruit as a supplement may surprise you, so let me explain.
 We feed very little fruit to the Squad, because carbs (including the natural sugar in fruit) are problematic for dogs.
 If you’re a member of our Kibble to Raw community, you’ve already read about this in depth!
-Organic berries are the only fruits our dogs receive, and only in very small amounts, so we consider them a supplement.
+Organic berries are the only fruits our dogs receive, so we consider them a supplement.

 When in season, fresh berries of any kind are fantastic.
 We go for strawberries, raspberries, blueberries, and blackberries.
 As an option when they’re not in season, stores like Costco carry organic frozen berries for great prices all year.
 If you want to share a special treat with your pups, prepare a natural yogurt berry parfait.

 When Kimahri was diagnosed with cancer, I began reading about natural healing while waiting to be seen by our new holistic vet.
 The profound healing abilities of curcumin showed up over and over in my reading, so I started supplementing her diet with it.
 Once we met our vet, he wanted her to keep taking it.
 The entire Squad now takes it for cancer prevention and fantastic anti-inflammatory benefits.
 Heck, it’s so amazing that even Jc and I use it now!